 This event is not triggered when a user downloads the app onto a device, but instead when he or she first uses it.
 To see raw download numbers, look in Google Play Developer Console or in iTunesConnect.

 |in_app_purchase||when a user completes an in-app purchase that is processed by the App Store on iTunes or Google Play.
 The product ID, product name, currency, and quantity are passed as parameters.

 This event is triggered only by versions of your app that include the Firebase SDK.
-Also, subscription revenue, paid app-purchase revenue, and refunds are not automatically tracked, and so your reported revenue may differ from the values you see in the Google Play Developer Console.
+Note: paid app-purchase revenue, subscription revenue (Android only), and refunds are not automatically tracked.
+Your reported revenue may differ from the values you see in the Google Play Developer Console.
 Events which are flagged as being invalid or sandbox (test) are ignored.

 |user_engagement||periodically, while the app is in the foreground.|

 |session_start||when a user engages the app for more than the minimum session duration after a period of inactivity that exceeds the session timeout duration.|

 when the app is updated to a new version and launched again.
 The previous app version id is passed as a parameter.

 This event is conceptually different from the Daily upgrades by device metric, which is reported by Google Play Developer Console.
 An upgrade refers to the updating of the application binary, whereas an app_update event is triggered upon the subsequent launch of the upgraded app.